Applications due May 17, 2024

 For guidance and forms and information, visit these links:

 - Information and guidelines on how to submit a proposal.

 - Arts Grant Summary Form to download as a pdf.

-- Information about previous artists and projects funded.
+- Information about other previous artists and projects funded.

 - Link to a video about the “Crosscurrents” retrospective exhibit of works by artists who received an Arts Support Award

 The University of Connecticut

 Groton, CT 06340-6048